Ikeiya/empty-sample-splicer/README.md

 1. Windows only, no linux support
 2. No logging file to verify samples are actually skipped

-To resolve these issues, I wrote empty-sample-splicer which addresses these issues:
+To resolve these issues, empty-sample-splicer was born which addresses these issues:
 1. Windows only -> Rewritten in python and compilable with any operating system
 2. Logging file with file name, sample rate, samples skipped and comparison of md5 before and after splicing